Geotab/sdk-addin-samples/README.md

 ### Heatmap

-This add-in is visualizes the location history of a vehicle by displaying areas of "heat" on a map corresponding to the frequency in which they were at a certain location using [leaflet](http://leafletjs.com/) and [Leaflet.heat](https://github.com/Leaflet/Leaflet.heat).
+This add-in visualizes the location history of a vehicle by displaying areas of "heat" on a map corresponding to the frequency in which they were at a certain location using [leaflet](http://leafletjs.com/) and [Leaflet.heat](https://github.com/Leaflet/Leaflet.heat).

 [Source](https://github.com/Geotab/sdk-addin-samples/tree/master/addin-heatmap)

 ### Proximity

-This add-in demonstrates a visual report for determining whether a vehicle has been to or near a particular location in a given date range using [leaflet](http://leafletjs.com/).
+This add-in demonstrates a visual report for determining whether a vehicle has been to, or near, a particular location in a given date range using [leaflet](http://leafletjs.com/).

 [Source](https://github.com/Geotab/sdk-addin-samples/tree/master/addin-proximity)